appcelerator-forks/kosso.titanium-module-extended-webview/README.md

 ## Adding the module to your project
 In Titanium Studio, add the module to your project.
 Open tiapp.xml and click the <b>+</b> button in the module section.
 Select <i>de.mwfire.extwebview</i> and add it.

+NOTE: Unlike most other Ti modiles, you do not need to `require` this module like you might normally, since it's a 'drop-in' extension to Ti.UI.webView.
+Just add it to your project as shown above and use the new methods on a normal Ti.UI.webView.

 ## Reference